AparGarg99/video_uploader/Readme.md

 ## Instagram video uploading

 #### To run the bot, use this command
 ```
 python 2_instagram_upload.py
 ```

 ### Description
 This bot automates the uploading of videos on Instagram accounts using Selenium WebDriver.
 It utilizes temporary email services or SMS activation APIs for verification purposes.
 Additionally, it interacts with a PostgreSQL database to manage account information.

 ### Flow
 The bot will open a chrome browser and head towards instagram.
 It will then fetch the credentials saved in the insta_accounts table where it will check for the videos uploaded and is_use attribute.
 Then it will take any one account that can be used and updated the is_use attribute to True.
 Then it will login to the account on instagram start the upload process.
 If uploaded successfully it will set the value of in_use to False and increment the value of videos_uploaded to True.
 In case of failure it will revert back.

 ### Configuration
 ```
 USE_PROXY : Set this to true if you want proxy to be used.
 ```

 # Database

-The main database is `opraah` and the tables exists in `public`

-There are about 4 tables being used for the bots, 2 tables for instagram and 2 tables for youtube.
+There are 4 tables being used for the bots, 2 tables for instagram and 2 tables for youtube.

 Tables:

-- insta_accounts
+- public.insta_accounts
-- insta_video_metadata
+- public.insta_video_metadata
-- youtube_accounts
+- public.youtube_accounts
-- youtube_video_metadata
+- public.youtube_video_metadata

 ### insta_accounts